ON Semiconductor Corporation [ON] stock Reiterated by Morgan Stanley analyst, price target now $58

-ON Semiconductor Corporation [NASDAQ: ON] gained 0.44% or 0.27 points to close at $61.70 with a heavy trading volume of 7953438 shares.
+ON Semiconductor Corporation [NASDAQ: ON] closed the trading session at $61.92 on 12/06/21.
+The day’s price range saw the stock hit a low of $59.54, while the highest price level was $64.05.
 The company report on November 29, 2021 that onsemi Employees Make an International Impact During Global Virtual Volunteerism Week.

 Written by Cassandra Savel, associate analyst, corporate social responsibility.